Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 ## The other thing with humans
 As if these attacks and threats weren't bad enough, it's left up to the user to set a password, which leads us to further issues.
 When it comes down to it, picking hard-to-guess passwords is difficult and most of us are only human, meaning that we all generate passwords using the same equipment - the bit between your ears.

 There are roughly 1.9 Billion Facebook users in the world at the time of writing; whilst in isolation a password may seem fairly unique; when you get everyone together though (like, say, on the internet) that unique password or system can quickly become common.
-To make this worse, you need to **remember** that password, meaning either you have a genius level memory, or you have to use a pattern or anchor to remember it, which makes it (by definition) less random.
+To make this worse, you need to **remember** that password, meaning either you have a genius level memory, or you have to use a pattern or anchor to remember it, which makes it (by definition) less random than it could be.

-The human element affects password security to such an extent that hackers have developed tools like [PyDictor](https://github.com/LandGrey/pydictor), which will accept information about a given user (pet names, birthdays, phone numbers) and produce lists of passwords they're likely to use!
+The human element affects password security to such an extent that hackers have developed tools like [PyDictor](https://github.com/LandGrey/pydictor){:target="_blank"}, which will accept information about a given user (pet names, birthdays, phone numbers) and produce lists of passwords they're likely to use!

 # Get to the point